-Techen, et al. (2013), the increasing demand for herbal remedies, authentication of medical plant material is important.
+Techen, et al. (2013), the growing demand for herbal remedies, authentication of medical plant material is important.
 For easy identification, it is important to provide a sole, extensive database with DNA data.
-The Barcode of Life Plant Working Group recommends the genomic regions rbcL, matK for barcoding, but other genomic regions could be more useful for medicinal material identification.
-Furthermore, depending on the material analyzed, one or the combination of up to three genomic regions was necessary to provide the required information for identification.
+The Barcode of Life Plant Working Group recommends the genomic regions rbcL, matK for barcoding, but other genomic regions could be more useful for medicinal material recognition.
+Furthermore, depending on the material analyzed, one or the amalgamation of up to three genomic regions was essential to provide the required information for recognition.

-According to Duan et al. (2014) DNA barcoding have some problems in the identification of plant species as universal DNA barcode in plants is very difficult to obtain because of the widespread hybridization in the plants.
+According to Duan et al. (2014) DNA barcoding have some problems in the detemination of plant species as universal DNA barcode in plants is very difficult to obtain because of the widespread hybridization in the plants.
 Some DNA barcodes have poor universality.
 The barcode is based on traditional taxonomy due to which the accuracy of experimental materials is critical.
 Hence, barcode and the combination of barcode's ability for identification should be compared and evaluated by plant taxonomy, molecular biology, bioinformatics and other methods.

 Aziz, Ahmad and Naim (2015) studied identification of medicinal plants.
-He used three DNA Barcode for his study ITS2, rpoC1, and trnH-psbA and gave a conclusion that trnH-psbA is the best marker for the differentiating 12 medicinal plant used by Malay traditional healers.
+He used three DNA Barcode for his study ITS2, rpoC1, and trnHpsbA and gave a conclusion that trnH-psbA is the finest marker for the differentiating 12 medicinal plant used by Malay traditional healers.
 Before, this study there was no record of these plants species in the Genbank.

-Hubert and Hanner (2015) proposed that the linkage of DNA world with traditional approach of taxonomy, DNA barcoding has been settled as new standard for data quality, accessibility and reproducibility which make the use of DNA sequences in others field of biology more sustainable.
-The DNA sequencing is not only helpful in objective methods for species delineation as well as new tools for species identification but significantly challenged the manner of collection and creating biodiversity knowledge publicly available and paved the way more sustainable practices in taxonomy.
+Hubert and Hanner (2015) proposed that the linkage of DNA world with traditional approach of taxonomy, DNA barcoding has been settled as new standard for accessibility, data quality and reproducibility which make the use of DNA sequences in extra field of biology more justifiable.
+The DNA sequencing is not only helpful in objective methods for species delineation as well as new tools for species recognition but significantly challenged the manner of collection and creating biodiversity knowledge widely accessible and surfaced the way to more sustainable practices in taxonomy.

 Raja et al. (2017) tried to find out identification of fungal samples by ITS barcoding marker and concluded that dietary companies can validate the accuracy of ingredient in dietary supplements.
 Barcoding methods can give the guaranty of industry's product reliability, consumer safety and product integrity.
-In their study, they showed the pros and cons of ITS barcode marker in the fungi.
+In their study, they showed the pros and cons of ITS barcode pointer in the fungi.

 Enan et al. (2017) compared the herbarium plant with the fresh plants using matK, rbcL, and rpoC1 barcode marker.
-They concluded that fresh samples are better amplified compare to herbarium samples, and neither matK nor rpoC1 are sufficient to identify the plant species while rbcL regions has real prospective to distinguish the plant species into suitable family and genus.
+They concluded that fresh samples are better amplified compare to herbarium samples, and neither matK nor rpoC1 are adequate to identify the plant species while rbcL sections has real prospective to distinguish the plant species into suitable genus and family.

 Braukmann et al. (2017) studied on Canadian Flora.
-The efficiency of DNA barcoding was tested across a diverse set of communities in Canadian flora.
-Three standard barcode markers (rbcL, matK, ITS2) were used in this study and concluded as three barcodes are efficient separately (>90%). matK showed the high resolution while ITS2 showed slightly lower performance. according this paper, ITS2 has two major advantages short length makes it fit for HTS based application and it can be recovered from diverse taxa as well as form vascular plants and fungi.
+The efficiency of DNA barcoding was tested across a varied set of communities in Canadian flora.
+Three standard barcode pointers (rbcL, matK, ITS2) were used in this study and concluded as three barcodes are efficient separately (>90%). matK showed the high resolution while ITS2 showed slightly lower performance. according this paper, ITS2 has two major benefits short length makes it fit for HTS based application and it can be recuperated from diverse taxa as well as form vascular plants and fungi.